TerriaJS/embedded-natmap/README.md

 # embedded-natmap
-This provides an example of how you can embed NationalMap in an iframe on your website.
+This provides an example of how you can embed [NationalMap](http://nationalmap.gov.au/) in an `iframe` on your own website.

-You can see this example in action at http://racingtadpole.github.io/embedded-natmap/
+Click [here](http://racingtadpole.github.io/embedded-natmap/) to see a demo.